Criminal Law and Jurisprudence Review Questions

 Answer: B

-These are persons having no apparent means of subsistence but have the physical ability to work and neglect to apply themselves to a lawful calling.
+21. These are persons having no apparent means of subsistence but having the physical ability to work and neglect to apply themselves to a lawful calling.

 A. Pimps